semaphoreci/test-results/docs/id-generation.md

   1. If element has an ID, generate UUID based on that ID
   2. If element doesn't have an ID - generate UUID based on the `name` attribute
+  3. If element has framework name - generate UUID based on the `name` attribute and `framework`
-  3. Otherwise, generate uuid based on empty string `""`
+  4. Otherwise, generate uuid based on empty string `""`

 - ID generation for `Suites`